ghostcap-gaming/SAUB-CS2-Server-Automatic-Update-Bot/README.md

 - **Pre-Restart Notifications**: Sends customizable messages (twice so players don't miss it) to the game server before restarting, notifying players of impending updates.
 - **Discord Webhook Integration**: Sends notifications to a specified Discord channel about updates and server restarts.
 - **Server UUID Verification**: Validates the existence and status of servers before attempting to send commands or restart.
-- **Configurable via Startup Variables**: All settings are configurable through startup variables in Pterodactyl and WISP, eliminating the need for manual configuration file edits.
+- **Configurable via Startup Variables**: All settings are configurable through startup variables in Pterodactyl, eliminating the need for manual configuration file edits.
 - **Error Handling and Logging**: Provides detailed logs and handles errors gracefully, ensuring smooth operation.

 ## Installation

-1. Import the provided egg JSON file into your Pterodactyl or WISP panel.
+1. Import the provided egg JSON file into your Pterodactyl panel.
 2. Create a new server using the imported egg.
 3. Configure the server's startup variables.

-- Panel Client API Key: You can this from your user profile page in Pterodactyl or WISP.
+- Panel Client API Key: You can this from your user profile page in Pterodactyl.
 - CS2 Server UUIDs: Seperate them using a comma.
 It should look like this: 79ec9628,45a32c57,85765369.
 - Discord Webhook (Optional): Create a webhook to notify the channel if an update comes out and what servers were restarted
 - Panel Domain: The URL should look like this - https://panel.gamehostbros.com - Make sure there is no trailing slash on the domain.
-- Panel Type: Using the drop down select either PTERODACTL or WISP.
+- Panel Type: Using the drop down select either PTERODACTL.

  > [!IMPORTANT]
  > I suggest you install this using 1 server UUID first as it will generate a .json file with the most recent update and trigger a restart on that server.